cloudflare/cloudflare-docs/products/access/src/content/advanced-management/cors.md

 # CORS

-([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) is a mechanism that uses HTTP headers to grant a web application running on one origin permission to reach selected resources in a different origin.
+Cross-Origin Resource Sharing ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) is a mechanism that uses HTTP headers to grant a web application running on one origin permission to reach selected resources in a different origin.
 The web application executes a cross-origin HTTP request when it requests a resource that has a different origin from its own, including domain, protocol, or port.

 When you protect a site with Cloudflare Access, Cloudflare checks every HTTP request bound for that site to ensure that the request has a valid authentication cookie.